gschalle/Fork-Simscape-Multibody-Multiphysics-Library/README.md

 **v2.5 Sept 2017** (R2017b)
 1. Added block Hydraulic Cylinder SA PS to library which models a single-acting hydraulic cylinder using a physical signal interface.
-2. Added sm_ssci_02_cylinder_sa_pump which models a single piston pump using the Hydraulic SA PS block.

 **v2.4 Sept 2017** (R2017b)
 1. Updated for R2017b.